Hiring Discrimination and the Task Content of Jobs: Evidence from a Large-Scale Resume Audit: The Experiment

 \subsubsection{Task Intensities}

-We use the task taxonomy from \cite{acemoglu_skills_2011}, which classifies work into analytical, interpersonal, routine cognitive, routine manual, and physical tasks.
-These measures are constructed from O*NET survey responses in the Abilities, Work Activities, and Work Context modules, with each dimension reflecting a distinct aspect of job content.
+We use the task taxonomy from \citet{acemoglu_skills_2011}, which classifies occupational content into analytical, interpersonal, routine cognitive, routine manual, and physical task dimensions.
+These measures are constructed from survey responses to items in the O*NET Abilities, Work Activities, and Work Context modules.